dgmarcus2/cleaning-service-RDB/README.md

 # cleaning-service-RDB
-A relational database created for a home cleaning service.
+Relational database created for a fictional home cleaning service.